Type species: Sphinx ligustri Linnaeus, 1758.

 Major Hostplants.
 Ligustrum vulgare, Ligustrum ovalifolium, Syringa vulgaris, Fraxinus excelsior, Fraxinus ornus and many species of Spiraea, the last mainly in central and south-eastern Europe.
 Zolotarenko, Petrova & Shiryaev (1978) record Viburnum opulus, Spiraea media, Spiraea salicifolia, Spiraea trilobata and Fraxinus viridis from western Siberia.

 Minor Hostplants.
 Ilex aquifolium (north-west Europe), Physocarpus opulifolius, Viburnum tinus, Viburnum lantana, Viburnum opulus, Euonymus europaeus, Cornus sanguinea, Symphoricarpos alba, Ribes, Rubus, Malus, Pyrus, Prunus avium, Sambucus nigra, Lonicera, Forsythia, Phillyrea, Olea europaea, Carpinus betulus, Sorbus aucuparia, Berberis vulgaris (Dutfield, 1748) and Nerium oleander (Roueast, 1883), although the latter is very doubtful.
-In some areas, Viburnum opulus may become a major host.
+In some areas, Viburnum opulus may become a major host, and Leycesteria formosa (Himalayan honeysuckle) is sometimes utilized in suburban gardens (Pittaway, pers. obs.
+2015).

 PUPA: 50--55mm.
 Rich, glossy brown.
 Pupation normally takes place in soft, loamy soil up to 10cm deep, in a hollowed-out chamber lined with a few strands of silk.
 The overwintering stage.